 4. Has the ownership of Warner Bros. changed recently?

-Yes — quite significantly.
-In 2022, the former WarnerMedia was merged with Discovery, Inc. to form Warner Bros.
+Yes — significantly.
+In 2022, WarnerMedia merged with Discovery to form Warner Bros.
 Discovery.
-And as of December 2025, Warner Bros.’ studio and streaming assets are being acquired by Netflix under a major deal.
+In late 2025, WBD agreed to sell its studios and streaming assets to Netflix in a deal expected to close mid-2026.

-5. Who will own Warner Bros. after the acquisition completes?
+5. Who will own Warner Bros. after the acquisition?